matomo-org/developer-documentation/docs/4.x/in-depth-vue.md

 ---
 # Vue: In Depth

-This documents advanced, uncommon patterns found in Matomo's use of Vue.
+This documents advanced and/or uncommon patterns found in Matomo's use of Vue.

 ## Stateful Directives